pgagnidze/dotfiles/README.md

 - **Neovim:** Pre-installed with Omarchy - configure as needed
 - **Claude Code:** Configured with enhanced status line
 - **Themes:** Smart theme management - install from URLs or activate installed themes
-- **Configurable paths:** NVM, backup directory, and trash paths can be customized in config

 <details>
 <summary><strong>GPG Setup for Git Commit Signing</strong></summary>